 bio

-Nicholas is the former Co-Artistic Director of Opera Theater Oregon where he produced and performed in critically acclaimed opera productions.
-In September of 2017, he made his debut performance with the company, creating the role of John Muir in its world premiere production of the environmental opera Two Yosemites.
-Nicholas was praised by Oregon ArtsWatch for his "whiskey-smooth baritone" and that he "interpreted [Muir] to perfection."
-NW Reverb wrote he "superbly captured Muir’s dignity and vision for the great outdoors...Meyer’s beautiful mellow baritone was at its best in the upper range."
-Nicholas made his directorial debut with OTO in 2018 in their production of The Little Prince.
+Nicholas is the former Co-Artistic Director of Opera Theater Oregon, where he produced and performed in several critically acclaimed productions.
+In 2017, he created the role of John Muir in the world premiere of the environmental opera Two Yosemites.
+Oregon ArtsWatch praised his “whiskey-smooth baritone,” noting that he “interpreted Muir to perfection,” while NW Reverb wrote that he “superbly captured Muir’s dignity and vision for the great outdoors.”

-Nicholas has also sung at the Aquilon Music Festival, Astoria Music Festival, Oregon Bach Festival, Manhattan School of Music, Arlene Schnitzer Concert Hall, Friends of Chamber Music, and The Franz-Schubert-Institut in Austria.
-Other previous credits include Figaro (The Marriage of Figaro), Tarquinius (The Rape of Lucretia), Papageno (Die Zauberflöte), The Stranger (Martin's Lie), Indiana Elliot's Brother (The Mother of Us All) and covering the principal role of Beaumarchais in Corigliano’s Ghosts of Versailles.
+His operatic and concert credits include performances at the Aquilon Music Festival, Astoria Music Festival, Oregon Bach Festival, Manhattan School of Music, Arlene Schnitzer Concert Hall, Friends of Chamber Music, and the Franz Schubert Institut in Austria.
+Operatic roles include Figaro (The Marriage of Figaro), Tarquinius (The Rape of Lucretia), Papageno (Die Zauberflöte), The Stranger (Martin’s Lie), and Indiana Elliot’s Brother (The Mother of Us All), as well as covering the role of Beaumarchais in Corigliano’s The Ghosts of Versailles.

-An avid recitalist, Nicholas has performed numerous recitals and his ever-growing repertoire encompasses over 400 art songs.
-He has produced and performed three unique art song recitals through successful Kickstarter campaigns, often collaborating with composer Justin Ralls and pianist Robert Ainsley (formerly of Portland Opera).
-Nicholas has also participated in nearly two dozen master classes, working with artists such as Elly Ameling, Julius Drake, Dame Ann Murray, Warren Jones and Thomas Hampson.
-He also premiered a song cycle by Italian composer Paolo Marchettini for baritone, cello solo and orchestra in 2012 and again in 2016 in New York City.
+An avid recitalist, Nicholas has performed extensively in art song, with a repertoire of more than four hundred works.
+He has produced and performed three original art song recitals through successful Kickstarter campaigns, frequently collaborating with composer Justin Ralls and pianist Robert Ainsley.
+He has also appeared in masterclasses with artists including Elly Ameling, Julius Drake, Dame Ann Murray, Warren Jones, and Thomas Hampson, and premiered a song cycle by Italian composer Paolo Marchettini for baritone, cello, and orchestra in New York City in 2012, with a return performance in 2016.

-Nicholas holds a Master of Music degree from Manhattan School of Music and a Bachelor of Music degree from Lawrence University Conservatory of Music.
-He currently studies with voice teacher David Jones in New York City.
+Nicholas holds a Master of Music degree from the Manhattan School of Music and a Bachelor of Music degree from Lawrence University Conservatory of Music.
+He currently studies voice with David Jones in New York City and piano with Susan McDaniel in Portland, and approaches music as a lifelong student, continually refining his craft through listening, curiosity, and collaboration.